Rodrigo Teixeira (producer)

-Rodrigo Teixeira is a Brazilian film producer.
-Teixeira has produced Frances Ha (2012), The Witch (2015), Mistress America (2015), Little Men (2016), Call Me by Your Name (2017), Skate Kitchen (2018), The Lighthouse, The Invisible Life of Eurídice Gusmão (2019), Ad Astra (2019), Bergman Island (2021), Armageddon Time (2022), I'm Still Here (2024), and Kontinental '25 (2025).
+Rodrigo Abreu Teixeira (born 2 December 1975) is a Brazilian film producer.
+Through his RT Features production company, he produced numerous acclaimed feature films, in Hollywood and Brazil, including: Frances Ha (2012), The Witch (2015), Mistress America (2015), Call Me by Your Name (2017), The Lighthouse (2019), The Invisible Life of Eurídice Gusmão (2019), Ad Astra (2019), Bergman Island (2021), Armageddon Time (2022) and I'm Still Here (2024).

-Teixeira has been nominated for Academy Award for Best Picture for producing I'm Still Here.
+In 2024, Teixeira was nominated for the Academy Award for Best Picture for producing I'm Still Here.

 Early life

 Teixeira was born in Rio de Janeiro, Brazil.
+He began his career in the 1990s by acquiring book copyrights.

 Career

 In 2005, Teixeira launched RT Features, a production company focusing on producing and financing films.
+Its first feature film was the dark comedy Drained (O Cheiro do Ralo), directed by Heitor Dhalia.

-Previously producing features in Brazil, Teixeira produced and fully financed Frances Ha, an American film directed by Noah Baumbach, through RT Features.
-Teixeira re-teamed with Baumbach on Mistress America.
+Frances Ha (2012), directed by Noah Baumbach, was his first international success as producer.
+Teixeira re-teamed with Baumbach on Mistress America (2015).

-In 2014, Teixeira formed a partnership with Martin Scorsese's Sikelia Productions to produce and finance films by emerging filmmakers.
-In 2018, the renewed partnership financed and produced Port Authority directed by Danielle Lessovitz and Murina directed by Antoneta Alamat Kusijanović.

 In 2017, Teixeira produced Call Me by Your Name directed by Luca Guadagnino, which earned four nominations at the 90th Academy Awards, with Texieira winning the Gotham Independent Film Award for Best Feature and receiving a nomination for Independent Spirit Award for Best Film.

+Teixeira partnership with Martin Scorsese's Sikelia Productions to produce and finance films by emerging filmmakers, financed and produced numerous international productions including: Port Authority directed by Danielle Lessovitz and Murina directed by Antoneta Alamat Kusijanović.

+He is also known for his longstanding partnership with James Gray, producing: Ad Astra (2019), Armageddon Time (2022) and Paper Tiger (2026).

 In 2024, Teixeira produced I'm Still Here directed by Walter Salles, earning him a nomination for Academy Award for Best Picture.